 History

 In 1987 Liz started to teach the Inters as well as the Seniors leaving Robyn as the teacher of the younger sections.
-In 1991 Kristen Flegeltaub (now Kristen Skinner) was appointed to teach the Juniors as Robyn wanted to have some time to herself and in 1992 Sherryn Foster was appointed to teach the Inters when Liz also decided she need a little private time.
+In 1991 Kristen Flegeltaub (Skinner) was appointed to teach the Juniors and in 1992 Sherryn Foster was appointed to teach the Inters .
 In 1994 Janine Daniels was appointed as the Inters teacher.
 This year, 1995 the club has 102 girls (17 of whom are soloists) coming from as far away as Beaconsfield, Berwick and Eltham.

 Bentleigh Calisthenics College has much to be proud of